Tape wound cores are wound from soft magnetic alloy tape,

-Along with laminations and torodial cores, they are classics for building transformers, transducers, chokes and converters.
+Our from soft magnetic alloy tape wounded tape wound cores are along with laminations and torodial cores, the classics for building transformers, transducers, chokes and converters.

 In addition to standard products, we also supply customized cores according to drawings, e.g. with several cuts.
 The standard delivery program includes cuts such as SE, SU, SM and SG cores.